Geethen/geeforec.github.io/content/post/practical-4.md

   min: 2100, max: 3800,
   palette: 'ffffff, 67d9f1, 1036cb'};
 ```
-Next, we centre the map to Costa Rica - In this way all other layers will now align with this parent map.
+Next, we centre the map to Costa Rica - In this way all other layers will align with this parent map.
 Now add the long-term mean annual rainfall for Costa Rica and the Braulio Carrillo boundary.
 Lastly add the defined title.
 ```js
 Map.centerObject(costaRica, 8);
 Map.addLayer(rainAnnual, rainYvis, 'Long-term Annual Rainfall');